-Service Information for Plaintiffs with an Application to Waive Court Costs and Fees (Fee Waiver) Approved
+Service Information for Plaintiffs with an Prepayment of Costs (IFP) Approved

-A plaintiff with an approved application to waive court costs and fees (fee waiver) should attempt to have a friend or family member serve the defendant.
-If the plaintiff is unable to serve the defendant, the plaintiff may file a motion to extend time to serve and explain the reason why the defendant was not served.
+A plaintiff with an approved application to proceed without prepayment of costs (IFP) should attempt to have a friend or family member serve the defendant.
+If the plaintiff is unable to serve the defendant, the plaintiff should explain the reason why the defendant was not served to the judge at the initial hearing.
 The judge may order the clerk's office to serve the defendant.